 We're in a seasonal transition of our coffee varieties right now, so I thought it'd be helpful to answer this question with a blog post.
-I wish I didn't have to answer the question.
+I wish I didn't have to respond to the question.
 I know as well as anyone that when you find that perfect cup of coffee, you want to keep enjoying it for mornings to come.
 Unfortunately, that's not how this industry works.

-Let me explain: Although it may be easy to forget because of the way coffee is normally sold, coffee is a crop.
+Let me explain: Although it may be easy to forget because of the way coffee is typically sold, coffee is a crop.
 It varies significantly in flavor from farm to farm and even year to year.
 Think about coffee like wine.
-Mass produced wines have less to them, but you know what you're getting and you know you'll get that same thing year after year.
+Mass produced wines have less to them, but you know what you're getting, and you know you'll get that same thing year after year.
 However, the smaller boutique vineyards have good years and bad years.
 The vineyards work very hard to produce a better batch this year than the year before, but that doesn't always happen that way.
 It could be due to variables they control, but sometimes weather or a bug changes everything.
 Coffee farms are quite similar.

-So if your favorite coffee is gone, try some of the new ones.
+So, if your favorite coffee is gone, try some of the new ones.
 Odds are the new crop from that farm went head to head with what we ended up picking and lost.
 At the end of the day, I want to provide for you guys the best coffee I can find and then roast it to perfection.

-If you're not sure which coffee to choose.
-I suggest you start here.
+If you're not sure which coffee to choose, I suggest you start here.

 Today is a big day for Sagebrush: as we are heading into the holiday season, we are implementing our coffee bags’ new look!